Have some questions about Discover the Burgh, our mission, and site goals? Check out some of our answers to our frequently asked questions below!

 No. We know many people at the tourist board but aside from conversations in passing, at conferences/events, or on social media we have no structured relationship with Visit Pittsburgh in any capacity.

 Discover the Burgh is a 100% independent site that is solely owned and operated by the two of us.

 No. We are an opinion blog that shares reviews of attractions, restaurants, bars, etc. All articles feature our opinions only and your mileage may vary on whether you agree with us.
 (We’re totally cool with it if you don’t agree!)
 We do sometimes share 3rd party news on our social media channels.

 Do You Take Your Own Photos?

 Yes!
-Virtually all photos on our site (outside of ads) are taken by the two of us when we go explore the region.
+Virtually every photo on our site (outside of ads) was taken by the two of us when we go explore the region.
 In the rare event we source images from 3rd parties, such as in the case where we did not receive permission to photograph the spot ourselves, we provide a source credit as close to the image as possible per the photographer’s license requirements.

 If you wish to use one of our images on your site, please email email@example.com to discuss our licensing options.